uberto/kondor-json/README.md

 - Sealed classes: automatically converting your sealed classes in polymorphic json
 - Maps: converting a `Map<String, *>` into a Json object
 - Instant: both using epoch or date format
-- BigDecimal: you can use numbers of any lenght
+- BigDecimal: you can use numbers of any length
 - String wrappers: simplify json for IDs and other types that wrap over a string

-and so on
+and so on...

 You can choose which fields to serialize or even use functions, and for deserialization you don't have to use the constructor.

 TODO: example of class with private constructor and custom serializer/deserializer